Updated August 23, 2018

 Proceeds from the bonds will be applied to the places of highest need.
 A table of all the funding categories is found on this website.

-What are the principal purposes of the water bond?
+What are the principal purposes of Proposition 3?

 The water bond initiative invests in these important programs: